Postgraduate research regulations

 10.7.4.3 The minimum requirements for the creative research and thesis are set out in the programme of study on which the formal application for registration to the University Research Degrees Sub-Committee is based.

-10.7.5 Practice-based research in creative disciplines
+10.7.5 Practice-based PhD in creative disciplines

-10.7.5.1 The practice-based PhD degree (as often undertaken in the arts) allows candidates to request permission to submit material for assessment in a medium other than that entailed by the standard PhD thesis or described in the provisions for the submission of a practice element where the balance remains weighted in favour of a traditional thesis (see sections 10.7.1.3 and 10.10.1.7).
+10.7.5.1 The practice-based PhD degree (as often undertaken in the arts) allows candidates to request permission to submit material for assessment in a medium other than that entailed by the standard PhD thesis or described in the provisions for the submission of a practice element where the balance remains weighted in favour of a traditional thesis.
 The practice-based PhD is distinguished from other doctoral degrees in that a major element of the submission comprises a single original creative work or multiple creative works created by the candidate specifically for the submission of the award.
 Apart from the inclusion of such materials, the practice-based thesis must conform to the same standards expected for a standard PhD thesis and candidates should follow the guidance detailed in this document.

 10.7.5.2 The submission must make a significant contribution to original knowledge and understanding of the field, in the same way as a standard PhD thesis, and the student must demonstrate a critical knowledge of the research methods appropriate to the discipline.
 The practice-based PhD must reflect traditional PhD outcomes.